Confronting darkness with the light of Christian truth.

 Satanism in Public Discourse: Shock Tactics & Spiritual Lines

 The Satanism in Public Discourse has taken a chilling turn, especially around abortion debates.
-A viral video showcased a trans individual, sporting demonic contacts and a trans flag, threatening to blend aborted fetuses into smoothies—a grotesque jab at Christians and God.
-Is this theistic Satanism or shock-art trolling?
-The rhetoric, branding abortion a “sacrament to Satan,” crosses lines, forcing us to confront evil’s presence—symbolic or real.
+Viral videos showcase Satanic imagery and rhetoric, branding abortion a “sacrament to Satan”—crossing lines and forcing us to confront evil’s presence, whether symbolic or real.
 As Psalm 97:10 urges, “You who love the Lord, hate evil,” this calls for discernment.
 Let’s unpack this phenomenon with biblical clarity.
-Let’s dive in!

 Satanism in Public Discourse: From Secular Arguments to Spiritual Battlegrounds

 Debates on gay marriage and abortion once leaned secular—rights, autonomy, privacy.
 Opponents’ warnings of moral decline were brushed off as slippery slopes.
-Now, at abortion clinic protests, Satanic imagery reigns: demonic costumes, mock rituals, starkly contrasting pro-life prayers.
+Now, at abortion clinic protests, Satanic imagery reigns: demonic costumes and mock rituals starkly contrast pro-life prayers.
 Some call it shock value, but its rise hints at a symbolic—or even literal—alignment against Christian values.
 Ephesians 6:12 reminds us, “For our struggle is not against flesh and blood, but against spiritual forces.”
 Whether performative or sincere, this shift marks a spiritual battlefield.
-For guidance on navigating such conflicts, see our Graceful Disagreement cornerstone post.

 Theistic Satanism vs. Political Trolling